emicklei/audiovisio/README.md

 ## intro

 Audiovisio is a experimental tool to create HTML based presentations from full image slides for which each slide has its own audio file.
 Using a simple configuration file, you specify the title and order of each slide.
 The audiovisio tool will generate all the webpage resources such that you can host the standalone presentation.

 ## usage

-The example configuratiob below is taken from the test folder.
+The example configuration below is taken from the test folder.
 There are 2 slides, 4 images and 2 audio files.
 The audio files are created using Google Text to Speech (see [gspeech](https://github.com/emicklei/gspeech)).